netdata/netdata/exporting/README.md

     apps.*` (so, the order is important: the first pattern matching the chart id or the chart name will be used - positive or negative).

--   `send names instead of ids = yes | no` controls the metric names Netdata should send to backend.
+-   `send names instead of ids = yes | no` controls the metric names Netdata should send to the external database.
     Netdata supports names and IDs for charts and dimensions.
 Usually IDs are unique identifiers as read by the system and names are human friendly labels (also unique).
 Most charts and metrics have the same ID and name, but in several cases they are different: disks with device-mapper, interrupts, QoS classes, statsd synthetic charts, etc.

 -   `send configured labels = yes | no` controls if labels defined in the `[host labels]` section in `netdata.conf` should be sent to the external database